JuliaLang/julia/doc/manual/packages.rst

 If you want to improve the online documentation of a package, the easiest approach (at least for small changes) is to use GitHub's online editing functionality.
-First, navigate to the respository's GitHub "home page," find the file (e.g., ``README.md``) within the repository's folder structure, and click on it.
+First, navigate to the repository's GitHub "home page," find the file (e.g., ``README.md``) within the repository's folder structure, and click on it.
 You'll see the contents displayed, along with a small "pencil" icon in the upper